nest/nest-simulator/doc/htmldoc/installation/conda_forge.rst

    Due to a cross-compiling issue in the conda NEST package, some random number generators are not available if you are using macOS arm64 architecture.
-   The available generators are the Mersenne Twister generators `mt19937` and `mt19937_64`. cross compiling of the conda NEST package for Apple silicon with ARM64 architecture, there only exists a limited set of random generators.
+   The available generators are the Mersenne Twister generators `mt19937` and `mt19937_64`. architecture, there only exists a limited set of random generators.

 .. note::